LibraryOfCongress/api.congress.gov/java/README.md

 cd java && ./setup.sh
  ````

-Edit the loc.cfg file in the client folder and set the CONFIG.API_KEY value to your API Key you obtained earlier
+Edit the loc.cfg file in the client folder and set the CONFIG.X_API_KEY value to your API Key you obtained earlier
 ````shell
 cd client && nano loc.cfg
 ````